zeeshank1/devops-commands-cheatsheet/linux.md

-grep — Search for a string within an output head — Return the specified number of lines from the top tail — Return the specified number of lines from the bottom
+grep — Search for a string within an output head — Return the specified number of lines from the top tail — Return the specified number of lines from the bottom diff — Find the difference between two files cmp — Allows you to check if two files are identical comm — Combines the functionality of diff and cmp sort — Linux command to sort the content of a file while outputting export — Export environment variables in Linux zip — Zip files in Linux unzip — Unzip files in Linux ssh — Secure Shell command in Linux service — Linux command to start and stop services ps — Display active processes